adkinsmpage/scadies-docs/guide/index.md

 The string after replacing is the `mongodbUri`

-Then,the frontend of your blog is ready todo anything.It is time to build your backend.
+Then,the frontend of your blog is ready todo anything.
+It is time to build your backend.

-The second button uses to build backend.It need three Environment Variables: `adminUserName` `password` and `mongodbUri`
+The second button uses to build backend.
+It need three Environment Variables: `adminUserName` `password` and `mongodbUri`

 The `mongodbUri` is also the connect string.You can copy and paste.